Premium Rush: Plot

 Nima's mother calls her and confirms that she and Nima's son have gotten on the ship.
 Nima meets with Wilee and Vanessa while they are finally reunited.
-Some time later, Wilee is back on his job stating while one day he might settle in a firm job but doesn't feel ready.
+Sometime later, Wilee is back on his job stating while one day he might settle in a firm job but doesn't feel ready.
 Despite the city's hostile environment at times, he relishes the thrill citing he "can't stop" and doesn't want to either.

 Cast

 Production

 Writer director David Koepp developed Premium Rush and co-wrote the screenplay with John Kamps.
 They aimed to have elaborate chase sequences like in a William Friedkin film.

 Principal photography began in mid-July 2010 and ended by early September 2010 in New York City.
 Gordon-Levitt was injured during filming on August 1, 2010, when he rode into the back of a taxi.
 The impact sent Gordon-Levitt flying into the rear windshield of the taxi, slashing his arm which required 31 stitches.
 A shot of the aftermath of that accident is included as a scene during the credits of the film.
 Locations included Columbia University, Central Park and Canal Street.